 Stefan Bienkowski is an enthusiastic sports writer who specialises in German soccer.
-As a passionate fan and critic of the Bundesliga, Stefan has wrote for FourFourTwo magazine and corresponded as a featured sports writer for New York Times as well as on tv for STV News' Champions League coverage.
+As a passionate fan and critic of the Bundesliga, Stefan has wrote for FourFourTwo magazine and corresponded as a sports reporter for the New York Times as well as featuring on the BBC, CNN and Al Jazeera.

 By Mark Doyle